pylls/padding-machines-for-tor/collect-traces/README.md

 get work from a collection server.
 The work consists of a URL to visit.
 While visiting a URL the client records its tor log and uploads it the server.

+Note that everything in this folder is of *research quality*, we share this with the hope of making it easier for other researchers.

 ## Modify Tor Browser
 First download this folder and a fresh Linux Tor Browser install from torproject.org.
 Edit `Browser/start-tor-browser`, line 12, change it to: